-"This relationship tends to play out more often in long-term trends.
-Falling bond yields have had a positive impact on stock prices, especially since the early ’80s," explains David Settle, content manager in learning design and development at TD Ameritrade education affiliate Investools®.
+“This relationship tends to play out more often in long-term trends.
+Falling bond yields have had a positive impact on stock prices, especially since the early ’80s,” explains David Settle.

 “Since mid-2009, stocks and bonds have both trended higher.
 This is normal.
 Bonds prices are starting to form lower highs, which would suggest that stocks would also struggle forming new highs, since bonds tend to lead,” notes Settle (see figure 1).

 FIGURE 1: LOWER HIGHS.
 This chart shows a monthly rendering of the S&P 500 (SPX), in blue, with an overlay of 10-year Treasury note futures (continuous contract) in red.
 To create this overlay chart on the thinkorswim® platform offering Prophet Charts, pull up bond futures in the symbol box.
 Then, under Chart Settings, drop down to Left Scale and click on Add Left Price Scale Chart.
 Type in $SPX for the S&P 500.
 For illustrative purposes only.
 Past performance does not guarantee future results.